 Note

-Support for animation export using this is currently limited to only exporting primitive transforms and each primitive must have a unique path attribute value.
-There is no support for exporting to vertex caches nor changing geometry topology.
+Support for animation export is currently limited to exporting primitive transforms, and each primitive must have a unique path attribute value.
+There is no support for exporting to vertex caches or changing geometry topology.

 Path Attribute